-Establish a routine and stick with it, include keeping regular sleeping hours.
+Establish a routine and stick with it, including keeping regular sleeping hours.

 How can we help?

-Our team can work with you, setting goals to improve your sleep routine.
-This will often involve consideration to your overall lifestyle including diet, levels of physical activity and self-esteem.
+Our team can work with you to set goals and improve your sleep routine.
+This will often involve looking at your overall lifestyle including diet, levels of physical activity and self-esteem.